xy2z/PineDocs/README.md

 ## Features

 - No database needed.
+- No manually building.
 - Supports Markdown, plaintext, HTML, code, images, SVG, GIFs, audio and small videos.
 - Syntax highlighting for over 169 languages with over 77 themes.
 - Responsive layouts and color schemes.
-- Configuration
+- Configuration.
-- Quick filtering in files
+- Quick filtering in files.
-- Use your existing files
+- Use your existing files or existing git repos.

 ## Setup